temperlang/temperlang-blog/posts/generically-speaking.md

 }
 ```

-When and how monomorphization happens is highly implementation dependent, but it requires one of these things:
+When and how monomorphization happens is highly implementation-dependent, but it requires one of these things:

 - **whole program analysis**, like Rust, so that the compiler can monomorphize all generic calls ahead of time, or
 - **tight integration of the monomorphizer with the runtime**, like Julia, so that as generic calls are loaded or run, they can be monomorphized, or